jskress/builder-tool/docs/guides/overview.rst

 Dependencies
 ------------

-The builder tool provides formal support for dependency fetching and caching.
-It maintains a local file cache for this.
+The builder tool provides formal support for dependencies, of which there are three types, ``remote``, ``local`` and ``project``.
+Support of remote dependencies includes fetching and caching into a local file cache.
 The dependency concept is abstract at the tool level and requires support from a language for things to really work.
-This is due to the fact that each language has its own unique way of defining what a dependency actually is, in terms file naming and fetching.
+This is because each language has its own unique way of defining what a dependency actually is, in terms file naming and fetching.
+Resolved remote dependencies are also verified with digital signatures to verify transfer if reference signatures are available.

-A dependency comes from a repository which a language must make known to the tool.
-The language's support provides the means to convert a dependency definition into a URL from which the build tool framework can then download the dependency and cache it.
-Signature verification is fully supported to help guarantee the integrity of downloaded files.

-If a language supports the concept, the tool also allows for the notion of a meta-file which can contain nested (sometimes referred to as *transient*) dependencies.
-For example, the Java language support understands the concept of POM files for this.
-Such files are also downloaded, verified and cached as appropriate.
+When a language declares itself to the builder tool, it may include a *resolver*.
+This resolver is used to take a dependency and resolve it into a set of dependency files.
+It may also include any needed transient dependencies which the tool will also resolve.
+If the language supports it, base URL and directory information will be specified for remote dependency resolution.
+It will also provide the means for taking a language configuration (from a project file) and resolving that to a path that may contain dependency files.
+This is used to resolve project based dependencies.

 Projects
 --------

-The tool defines a project as nothing more than a directory with an optional ``projects.yaml`` file in it.
+The tool defines a project as nothing more than a directory with an optional ``project.yaml`` file in it.
 Everything else, directory structure, required files, etc., is dependent on the languages your project is written in.

 A ``project.yaml`` file is a simple configuration file in (obviously) YAML